Welcome to Sophronites Red Poll

-Nell and Ian have both supported the Red Poll Breed by holding offices in the Victorian Region such as Publicity Officer and Secretary (2007-current), and Ian was a member of the National Executive of the Australian Red Poll Cattle Breeders Incorporated for four years.
+Nell and Ian have both supported the Red Poll Breed by holding offices in the Victorian Region such as Publicity Officer and Secretary (2007-2019), and Ian was a member of the National Executive of the Australian Red Poll Cattle Breeders Incorporated for four years.
 We have also contributed to Red Poll promotion by attending the Red Poll sites at Elmore Field Days, Farm World at Lardner Park and Sungold Field Days.

 Our Stud has had MN2 Status in the Johnes Monitored Accreditation Program and we have tested many of our stock using Genestar DNA technology to assist in our selection process.

 We have also participated in all the On Farm Challenges held since 2008 with distinction as well as being involved in the organization and running of these events.